khadaige/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 dataCombineActivity  for merging the data by activity name

-1. prefix t is replaced by time 2.
-Acc is replaced by Accelerometer 3. prefix f is replaced by frequency 4.
+1. prefix t is replaced by time 2. prefix f is replaced by frequency 4.
 BodyBody replaced by Body